What is HICBC?

 Common mistakes

-• Stacking with the 60% trap.
+- Stacking with the 60% trap.
 If your income is heading towards £100k, you face HICBC and the personal allowance taper.
 The cumulative marginal rate between £100k and £125k for parents can exceed 70%.
-Pension sacrifice is even more valuable here.
+Pension contributions and Gift Aid can be especially valuable here, depending on the mechanics and your circumstances.

 Bottom line

-HICBC is a clawback dressed up as a tax.
-It hits the highest earner's adjusted net income, not household income, and it is mostly avoidable with pension contributions.
-If your income lives between £60k and £80k and you have kids, redirecting some of your salary into pension is rarely not worth it.
-You keep the Child Benefit, you save income tax, you save NIC if you sacrifice, and the money grows tax-free until retirement.
+HICBC is a tax charge linked to Child Benefit.
+It uses the higher earner's adjusted net income, not household income, and it may be reduced with pension contributions or Gift Aid.
+If your income lives between £60k and £80k and you have kids, redirecting some of your salary into pension can be powerful if it fits your goals and employer scheme rules.
+You may keep more Child Benefit, save income tax, save NIC if you sacrifice, and build pension savings for later.

-Plug your numbers into the Child Benefit Charge calculator to see your exact charge and the pension contribution that erases it.
+Plug your numbers into the Child Benefit Charge calculator to see your exact charge and the pension contribution that can remove it under the selected assumptions.